 STRATEGY Review and identify opportunities to strengthen LLUH's policies, systems, provider training, and programming.
 FY 2024 METRICS RESULTS Enhance support for at-risk infants and mothers in the Neonatal ICU through Community Health Workers; CHWs provide 200 families with support to address social determinants of health.
 152 families served Expand Reach Out & Read program to serve 10% more young children annually to encourage healthy growth and early literacy.
 Distributed 20,517 books at well child visits, a 59% increase over FY 2023 Collaborate with the LLUH Health Equity Committee and School of Public Health in conducting robust qualitative assessments that improve support for mothers and infants.
-Integrated into 2025 Community Health Needs Assessment STRATEGY Participate in regional efforts to elim maternal and infant mortality

-FY 2024 METRICS RESULIS

-Participated in Maternal

-Health Network of San

-Bernardino County; Inland

-Empire Perinatal Equity

-Community Advisory Board

-Collaborate with regional partners and coalitions to and Summit Planning

-advance maternal and infant health equity.
-Committee; and Hospital

-Association of Southern

-California Inland Empire

-Collaborative.
-Presented at

-LLUH Diversity, Equity, and
+Integrated into 2025 Community Health Needs Assessment STRATEGY Participate in regional efforts to eliminate racial disparities in maternal and infant mortality.
+FY 2024 METRICS RESULTS Collaborate with regional partners and coalitions to advance maternal and infant health equity.
+Participated in Maternal Health Network of San Bernardino County; Inland Empire Perinatal Equity Community Advisory Board and Summit Planning Committee; and Hospital Association of Southern California Inland Empire Collaborative.
+Presented at LLUH Diversity, Equity, and Inclusion Summit.

-Inclusion Summit.

-I .

-Building Resilience

-RICA's Approach to Caring for Vulnerable Children\
+Building Resilience RICA's Approach to Caring for Vulnerable Children\